Judge blocks Indiana's near-total abortion ban - KESQ

 The court order allows for abortions up to 20 weeks after fertilization (or 22 weeks after the mother’s last menstrual period) to resume in Indiana.

-The abortion ban, SB 1, which was passed over the summer during a special session, took effect on September 15.
+The abortion ban, Senate Bill 1, which was passed over the summer during a special session, took effect on September 15.

 Indiana abortion providers and a nonprofit that operates a pregnancy resource center in the state filed their lawsuit last month, seeking to block the law from taking effect.